awazevr/front-end-technical-interview-task/README.md

 ---

-## Evaluation Criteria

-- **Code Readability & Organization**
-  Is your code clean, modular, and easy to follow?

-- **Correctness**
-  Does the search functionality work per the requirements?

-- **Error Handling**
-  How gracefully do you handle server errors and slow responses?

-- **Usage of AI tool**
-  While we do not discourage the use of AI tools, such as GitHub Copilot, in your day-to-day development work, we kindly ask that you refrain from using them during this exercise.
-Our goal is to evaluate your technical capabilities without assistance, so please complete the task using your own knowledge and skills.

----

 ## Conclusion

 We look forward to seeing how you approach this task.
 If you have any questions, don’t hesitate to ask.